antoniodefazio/kafkatips/README.md

 I choose to use Apache Kafka as a message broker, with TLS and authentication, to rely on a transactional database (MySQL) to implement the idempotency of the Kafka consumer via Exactly-Once Semantics.

 To create exceptional situations (shutDownUnexpectedly and externalServerError) you need to ping the /dummyProducerCrash API, the second message generates the exceptions.
+Look at logs to understand the flow and how the problem is fixed.
 Check the database status also at http://localhost:8080/h2-console after the call.

 I apologize in advance for the antipatterns in the project and for the repeated code but this is a simulation in which a specific problem is focused on and solved.
 Non-use of Lombok and Java records is desired.